 Insure your contents

 On top of all this, it’s really important to get contents insurance.
 The last thing you’ll want is to lose your belongings in an emergency such as a burst pipe, fire or break in and not have the cover to replace them.
 You should also check with your landlord to see what cover the property has, as buildings cover is a separate insurance policy and this is their responsibility.

 Get help where you can

 If you aren’t certain you can keep on top of your budgeting, you could consider an alternative account that helps you manage your finances.
-A thinkmoney Personal Account can help you set aside the money for all your regular bills so you avoid spending it by accident.
+A thinkmoney Managed Current Account can help you set aside the money for all your regular bills so you avoid spending it by accident.
 You can then spend your remaining money on whatever you want – safe in the knowledge the important things are covered.